MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/receive-scaling.md

 NDIS schedules a DPC on each of the specified target processors.
 Each DPC processes a particular receive queue on the specified target processor.

-For more information about NDIS 6.0 receive side scaling, see [NDIS 6.0 Receive Side Scaling](https://msdn.microsoft.com/library/windows/hardware/ff567232).
+For more information about NDIS 6.0 receive side scaling, see [Receive Side Scaling](ndis-receive-side-scaling2.md).